Bhupesh-V/Bhupesh-V.github.io/_custom/about.md

 I am Bhupesh, a Software Craftsman & Tech Writer living in New Delhi, India.
 Professionally I have spent 4+ years working on backend systems with Go & Python.
 In those years I have been held captive and forced to work on distributed systems especially their modern avatar of "micro-services".
 I am one more service away from nuking this industry as a whole.

-I don't believe in hustle/grind/builder culture, I sincerely believe that programmers are the weakest intellectual humans, creative yes, but weak, they can't comprehend how the world works so they create their own & live in that bubble forever solving problems that don't exist, which is why a lot of "sofware" written is useless.
+I don't believe in hustle/grind/builder culture, I sincerely believe that programmers are the weakest intellectual humans, albeit somewhat creative, they can't comprehend how the world works so they create their own & live in that bubble forever solving problems that don't exist, which is why a lot of "sofware" written is useless.
 I mean get a life bro?

 I frequently try to write about programming & life here, I don't believe in consistency in context of writing, you either have something to share or you don't.